 The region is comprised of three separate and distinct areas including Esquel, Los Alerces National Park, and Rio Pico.
 The waters throughout this region are as varied as the countryside.

 In many ways, the Esquel area resembles fishing in the northern Rockies of the US.
-With dozens of rivers flowing through an arid steppe ecosystem defined by wide open valleys and rocky escarpments, the look and feel is akin to Montana or Wyoming.
+With dozens of rivers flowing through an arid steppe ecosystem defined by wide-open valleys and rocky escarpments, the look and feel are akin to Montana or Wyoming.
 In contrast, Los Alerces National Park contains a network of rivers and glacially-formed lakes surrounded by thick, temperate rainforest and feels remote and undeveloped.

 With so many fishing options found throughout this region, guests can customize a fishing week based on their preferences to wade small technical freestones and spring creeks, float big rivers, or chase trophy-sized trout on productive lakes.
 Additionally, depending on the time of year and conditions, anglers can employ a wide range of techniques, including stalking fish with small dry flies and nymphs to stripping streamers to large, aggressive fish.

 Over the course of a trip, on many of the rivers and creeks anglers can expect to catch good numbers of strong, wild trout in the 12 to 20-inch range, with plenty of shots at fish exceeding 20-inches.